hoarder-app/hoarder/kubernetes/README.md

 You can:

-- edit the configuration in `hoarder-env-configmap.yaml`.
+- edit the configuration in `.env`.
-- change some deployment parameters such as the Hoarder version in `kustomization.yaml`

 Then run `make deploy`.